AbhashChamlingRai/python-multi-level-folder-generator/README.md

 # How to Use
 ## Prerequisites
 - You must have Python 3 installed on your system.
+- You must have git installed on your system.

 ## Running the script
 1. Clone the repository **(In terminal)**:
 ~~~~